 Being a leader means taking control of the situation and having a clear sense of direction and values.
 Leadership traits are crucial in the workplace because they affect how you manage people, take initiative, and make plans.

 Firms love organized people because they are orderly and efficient.
-They can plan their time and workload effectively and meet their deadlines with minimal guidance.
+They can plan their time and workload well and meet their deadlines with minimal guidance.

 8. Communication Skills

-Bosses like good communicators because they are the key to developing positive working relationships with colleagues and clients.
-Also, this skill denotes that one can convey a message clearly through various means and channels, bringing only the best results for the firm.
+Bosses like good communicators because they’re the key to developing positive working relationships with colleagues and clients.
+Also, this skill shows one can send a clear message through various means and channels, bringing only the best results for the firm.

 Other Desirable Traits to Possess

-Aside from the soft skills mentioned above, the following traits are likewise essential in the workplace:
+Aside from the soft skills mentioned above, the following traits are likewise key in the workplace:

-These mean having strong convincing power, high self-esteem, and good emotional intelligence.
+These mean having a strong convincing power, high self-esteem, and good emotional intelligence.

 This signifies being at home with numbers and doing the smartest way to solve math problems.

-This implies keeping your poise even when you’re facing problems.
+This means keeping your poise even when you’re facing problems.

-These refer to being faithful to your boss, punctual, and obedient to the company rules.
+These point to being faithful to your boss, punctual, and obedient to the company rules.
 They also mean producing the results your boss expects.

-If you want to get your employer’s attention, show them you have the soft skills they seek.
+If you want to get your boss’s attention, show him or her you have the soft skills he/she seeks.